 B.4 allows a variety of different ways to codify a train and its data.
 To simplify the use of these messages, the following sections of this chapter will give a practical guide to the most relevant details of the messages and describe a recommended way to use them.

-Only those structures that are necessary and sufficient to fulfil the TAP obligations will be considered.

 6.2 General introduction to EDIFACT data deliveries